From the Editor: The Fear That Never Dies

 Don’t just read these stories and feel triumphant, though; make sure to share them with your boss and others who may someday get a call from an outsourcing vendor.
 Let them know what will happen if your in-plant goes away.

-I recently caught wind of an incident at an in-plant that specializes in personalized direct marketing pieces.
+I once caught wind of an incident at an in-plant that specializes in personalized direct marketing pieces.
 A print broker had gotten a contract with the parent company to handle a different segment of the company’s printing and eventually made a move to grab the in-plant’s business as well.

 So the purchasing department conducted a review of the in-plant to see just how much money the broker could save.
 Because the manager knew his numbers and had his data in spreadsheets, that study revealed that the in-plant’s costs were 40% lower than what the broker would have charged.
 It would have cost the company an additional $1.73 million a year to outsource.